shinysocks/stopthebots/README.md

  - My first game with python pygame.

 ## Dependencies
- - requires pygame and python 3.9 or later
+ - requires pygame and python 3.9 or later and sqlite3